 One of the greatest things to come out of the modern age of home recording is the demand for accessible gear.
-So-called budget studio headphones used to cost well over $200 USD, but the 1980s are long gone, and what used to be tough-to-reach purchases are much more accessible to more people.
+So-called budget studio headphones used to cost well over $200, but the 1980s are long gone, and what used to be tough-to-reach purchases are much more accessible to more people.
 The Sennheiser HD 280 Pro has long been a favorite of musicians to monitor their tracks, and while there are some tradeoffs, it might be the headset for you too.
+We tested the Sennheiser HD 280 Pro for a week.

 What’s it like to use the Sennheiser HD 280 Pro?

-The Sennheiser HD 280 Pro are the epitome of boring, utilitarian design; inside and out, there really are no fancy features to speak of.
-ALl you do to start up is plug the 3.5mm jack in and you’re ready to go.
-You might even get so crazy as to use the included 1/4th inch adapter, but that’s really it.
-There aren’t even markers to tell you where the left and right earcups are, you just have to remember that the wire hangs from the left.
+The Sennheiser HD 280 Pro is the epitome of boring, utilitarian design; inside and out, there really are no fancy features to speak of.
+All you do to start up is plug the 3.5mm jack in and you’re ready to go.
+You might even go wild and use the included 1/4 inch adapter, but that’s really it.
+The markers to identify which side is left and which is right are only very faintly marked on the inside of the hinges in a tiny font, so you just have to remember that the wire hangs from the left.

-However, with how boring the headphones look, the HD 280 Pro make their name on durability and utility.
+Regardless of how boring the headphones look, the HD 280 Pro makes its name on durability and utility.
 That’s not to say Sennheiser forgot about comfort, as the HD 280 Pro has ample padding where it counts.
 You shouldn’t run into much discomfort even after several hours wearing glasses, besides some heat build-up.
 The clamping force is just right, at least for my relatively small head.
-The closed-back ear cups establish a decent seal, which brings enough isolation to prompt an “excuse me?” when someone out of view asks a question, but by no means are these active noise-cancelling headphones.
+The closed-back ear cups establish a decent seal, which brings enough isolation to prompt an “excuse me?” when someone out of view asks a question, but by no means are these active noise canceling headphones.

 The headset is rather large, but the ear cups swivel, and the sides articulate to make the HD 280 Pro’s footprint a tad smaller.
 It’s not a headset marketed for the commuter, and Sennheiser doesn’t include a case.
 In addition, the jack is substantial and could get in the way or not fit with a phone case, so the answer is not really.